Get a Demo

 What Is a Collaborative Care Model?

-A collaborative care model treats mental illness by integrating physical healthcare and psychological treatment in a familiar setting (e.g., primary care office).
+A collaborative care model treats mental illness by integrating physical health care and psychological treatment in a familiar setting (e.g., primary care office).
 This model can help address the wide gap in mental health treatment attributed to a shortage of professionals, the stigma of seeking therapy, and financial constraints.
 The collaborative care model also takes mental health therapy directly to patients where it's often needed most.

 Why Is Collaboration Important in Healthcare?

-Interprofessional cooperation entails medical and healthcare experts treating patients together.
+Interprofessional cooperation entails medical and health care experts treating patients together.
 The benefits of collaborative care include the following:

 Enhanced teamwork.
 Interprofessional teamwork replaces the doctor as the "quarterback" of treating patients.
 Nurses, radiologists, psychiatrists, EMTs, social workers and other experts from various disciplines are authorized to offer recommendations for patient care.